Demand funding for NYS Abortion Clinical Training so all New Yorkers can access abortion care

 Join BKForge’s legislative task force

-We meet virtually the first Monday of each month at 7:30 pm.
+We meet virtually the second Monday of each month at 7:30 pm.
 Email contactbkforge@gmail.com to join!

 Join us to advocate for BKForge’s legislative and budget priorities, and to plan actions such as tabling, call relays and scripts, public forums and teach-ins, and memos of support.
 New task force members are always welcome, whether you’re new to legislative advocacy or an old pro!